openminted/alvis-docker/openminted-components/ontology-analyzer/README.md

 * ontology contains an example of ontology to process

-* the output is into the result folder
+* an example of output is stored into the result folder

 ## Run in command-line